|

 business areas are involved at various levels in working toward

+these priorities.
 The ministry has established a provincial interim community living

 authority, which is primarily responsible for planning the transition